langchain-samples/langgraph-azure-arcade-oauth-agent/README.md

 3. Navigate to `localhost:3000` to interact with the application.

 NOTE: Starting manually will show the logs in your terminals for live debugging

+### Testing Arcade Tools

+1. Log in with your Azure AD credentials
+2. Ask the agent to perform an action requiring OAuth (e.g., "List my Notion pages")
+3. The agent will return an authorization URL - click it to authorize
+4. After authorization, you'll be redirected through the custom verifier
+5. Return to the chat and retry your request - it should now work!